 Manufacturers must list full and complete model numbers that clearly demonstrate all qualified product options offered.

 - “Full and complete model numbers" means model numbers that include all performance-affecting and non-performance affecting variations offered, and which do not omit any option that is available to customers in the market.
 In general, options that do not affect the performance of the product can be submitted as a single model number with multiple options bracketed in the model number.
-For example, a product that has multiple exterior paint color options or mounting options, that do not affect performance, may include all color and mounting options in brackets (e.g. "[WH, BLK, SLV, GRY]") within a single model number.
+For example, a product that has multiple exterior paint color, mounting, plug, or other options, that do not affect performance, may include all options in brackets (e.g. "[WH, BLK, SLV, GRY]" or “[All Options]”) within a single model number.
+Any options that are not present on the submitted specification sheet or supplemental documentation will not be considered qualified and a new specification sheet, supplemental documentation, and/or test reports may be required for options added to the luminaire after qualification.
 Low and high voltage options can be submitted as a single model number (e.g. "ABC 10LM [120V-277V, 347V-480V] WH") with the worst-case performance reported.
 Multiple driver variations can be included in single product applications, as noted above, and listed in a single model number as long as they perform nominally the same.
 If the drivers perform nominally differently – that is, they are not presented to customers as having the same performance other than voltage input and result in different ordering codes – then the unique drivers will need to be listed in separate model numbers.
 Options that affect the lumen output, presence or lack of dimming capabilities, FALO, FALD, color tunable, or DC/POE cannot be bracketed and submitted as a single model number.

 - DLC reviewers may check web listings and other marketing materials and reserve the right to request additional information to demonstrate the full and complete model number.
 A lack of clarity in model numbers will result in delayed application processing; misrepresentation of model numbers in the application process discovered outside the application process will generally be considered a violation of the DLC program and trademark rules.